Honey West (TV series): Guest stars

 Among those appearing during the series' 30-episode run were Joe Don Baker, James Best, Lloyd Bochner, Edd Byrnes, Dick Clark, Charlene Holt, Nancy Kovack, Kevin McCarthy, Maureen McCormick, Bert Parks, Michael J. Pollard, Wayne Rogers, Everett Sloane and Bobby Sherman.

-Trivia

-Episode 3, "The Abominable Snowman" has a plot where cocaine is being smuggled inside snow globes, and is one of the earliest references in popular TV culture to cocaine as "snow".

 Episodes

 Reception

 Honey West was cancelled after just one season.
 This came down to two factors: competition from Gomer Pyle, U.S.M.C., and financial considerations.
 ABC executives reportedly decided it would be cheaper to import The Avengers and air it in the same time slot rather than produce Honey West at a significantly steeper price.
-Nonetheless, Francis received nominations for a Golden Globe Award and a Best Actress Emmy for her performance.
+Nonetheless, Francis received nominations for a Golden Globe Award and a Best Actress Emmy for her performance, winning for the former.

-The series was rerun in the late 1990s as part of TV Land's inaugural lineup, and occasionally airs on Decades.
+The series was rerun in the late 1990s as part of TV Land's inaugural lineup, and occasionally aired on Decades, now Catchy Comedy.

 Home media

 In 2006, Delta Home Entertainment released the entire series on Region 0 DVD in the UK.

 VCI Entertainment issued a North American Region 1 DVD release of the series in September 2008.